dyfet/libcpr/FEATURES.md

 to bufio in golang.
 In addition, bufio handles tty descriptors by restoring terminal settings at close, and performing shutdown for sockets.

-## cpr/clock.h

-Hi resolution monotonic clocking functions and monotonic thread support.
-This supports converting monotonic timepoint for use with poll, select, ppoll, and pselect as well as with time\_t system time.
-This also supports monotonic deadline clock timing using pthread conditionals.

 ## cpr/endian.h

 Functions to store into and access memory pointer data by endian order.